Graham Young: Aftermath

 On 29 June 1972, the day Young's trial ended, Home Secretary Reginald Maudling gave a statement in the House of Commons about the issues raised by the case.
 He confirmed that more safeguards were to be introduced governing the release of mentally ill offenders.
 Henceforth, no patient at a special hospital was to be discharged without two concurring recommendations from psychiatrists.
 Supervision of released patients was also to be improved.

 Maudling ordered a review of current procedures for releasing offenders from psychiatric hospitals.
 The review was to be carried out by a three-man committee headed by Sir Carl Aarvold, Recorder of London.
 Their findings were published in January 1973.
 Maudling also announced an inquiry to review the management of mentally ill offenders in the criminal justice system, to be chaired by Lord Butler.
 This led to the Butler Committee's recommendations in 1975, which resulted in the expansion in forensic mental health services with the development of regional (now referred to as medium) secure units in most of the health regions in England and Wales.
-Prior to that there had been only the high security hospitals of Broadmoor, Ashworth and Rampton.
+Prior to that there had been only the three high security hospitals of Broadmoor, Ashworth and Rampton.

 Following Young's conviction, reports of copycat poisonings appeared in the British press.
-In April 1973, Howard Grodnow of Ealing committed suicide, having become convinced that he had been poisoned by Young after reading about the case.
+In April 1973, Howard Grodnow of Ealing killed himself, having become convinced that he had been poisoned by Young after reading about the case.
 For the previous eighteen months he had suffered from severe chest pains, which he traced back to an encounter, in a Hemel Hempstead pub, with a young man obsessed with poisons and chemicals.
 In November 2005, a 16-year-old Japanese schoolgirl was arrested for poisoning her mother with thallium.
 She claimed to be fascinated by Young and kept an online blog, similar to Young's diary, recording dosage and reactions.

-In popular culture

-A 1995 film called The Young Poisoner's Handbook is loosely based on Young's life.

-Young was the subject of an episode of the ITV series Crime Story, entitled "Terrible Coldness".
-It was broadcast on 6 October 1993.
-Young was portrayed by Mark Womack.

-During his trial, Young expressed his hope that his waxwork would appear in Madame Tussauds' Chamber of Horrors.
-He later got his wish and his likeness appeared in the exhibit near those of Hawley Harvey Crippen and John Haigh.

-In 2009, a painting of the Kray twins by Young was sold at an auction in Andover for £2,700.

-Young's sister wrote a book published by Robert Hale on the 18th January 1973 called Obsessive Poisoner: The Strange Story of Graham Young by his sister Winifred Young.
+The Poisons Act 1972 was created to restrict and control the sale of poisons after Young's court case concluded.